 The FASTER Act – Food Allergy Safety, Treatment, and Research Act – not only requires that food manufacturers list sesame on a label beginning January 1, 2023, but also provides for more research on the prevalence and economic costs of food allergies.
 The food label must list sesame in ‘plain language’ and will become the ninth food allergen to be labeled, allowing those of us in the USA to rename the Top 8 to the Top 9!

-Morgan and I cheered upon hearing that this legislation is soon to be law.
+Morgan and I cheered upon hearing that!
 And he so looks forward to being more confident of his food choices knowing that sesame will soon be labelled!